-a symbol is given to the outputs.
-In this example one output (i.e. the bell) is used.the bell is given to the output that the bell will be physically connected to.
-This symbol is bed as the coil of a relay.
+Next a symbol is given to the outputs.
+In this example one output (i.e. the bell) is used.the symbol is givn to the output that the bell will be physically connected to.
+This symbol is used as the coil of a relay.